ceth-x86/exchange-rates-aggregator/README.md

 # Description

-This is Erlang script which reads config file:
+This is Erlang script which reads config file looks like:

     Start=01/12/2009
     Finish=06/12/2009